erick805/rickylau-dev/content/blog/react-hooks/index.md

 _By destructuring our array into two variables, we can use a more declarative approach, since we know the first value returned in the array is the current state, and the second value is the function that updates the state._

-This is a concept called [coupling](<https://en.wikipedia.org/wiki/Coupling_(computer_programming)>) in programming and by closely grouping the two values we know they are closely dependent on one another.
+This is a concept called [coupling](<https://en.wikipedia.org/wiki/Coupling_(computer_programming)>) in programming and by closely grouping the two values we know they are closely dependent to one another.

-Therefore our current state is the value of `count` and our `incrementCounter` is the function that updates `count`.
+Therefore our current state is the value of `count` which is zero, and our `incrementCounter` is the function which updates `count`.

 **Note**: `incrementCounter()` needs to be wrapped in a function and passed as a prop into our button.